knowledge center

 What is the treatment for skin problems?

 To effectively treat skin infections require that the underlying cause should be determined.
 Bacterial pyoderma is treated by oral antibiotics (given for 21-30 days; longer duration of treatment for chronic cases).Dermatophytosis is treated by giving the dog antifungals such as Itraconazole, fluconazole, terbinafine, ketoconazole, and griseofulvin.
 Insecticides can be given if there are fleas and ticks.
+So look at the best fleas and tricks products.

 Until the underlying cause is determined, topical and systemic therapy may be given.
 Cleansing and antiparasitic shampoos are available and can be used for routine cleansing (remove dirt, excess oil from the hair coat).
 Medicated shampoos that contain chlorhexidine and benzoyl peroxide are widely used for their antibacterial property.
 Antiseborrheic shampoos contain tar, sulphur and salicylic acid and they can be used for seborrheic dermatitis.
 In the case of antifungal shampoo, they have not been shown to shorten the course of infection and are best avoided.